guettli/programming-guidelines/README.md

 ### Avoid stress

-Stress trigger your body’s “fight or flight” response.
+Stress triggers your body’s “fight or flight” response.
 It pushes your blood into the muscles.
-That's great if you need to jump onto the side walk because a fast red race car would hit you.
-But in your daily life this "fight or flight" response is hardly needed.
+That's great if you need to jump onto the sidewalk because a fast red race car would hit you.
+But in your daily life, this "fight or flight" response is hardly needed.
 You need the energy in your brain :-)

 Avoid stress, relax daily.

-On the other hand stress is fun: I like tennis and long distance running.
+On the other hand, stress is fun: I like tennis and long-distance running.

 Care for both: brain and body.